-Show your love with these adorable gifts to sew, sketch, stitch or stir.
+Show your love with these adorable gifts to sew, sketch, stitch or stir

-There are lots of things we don't particularly enjoy about Valentine's Day — overbooked restaurants, gas-station roses and stale drugstore chocolates, to name a few.
+There are lots of things we don't particularly enjoy about Valentine's Day — overbooked restaurants, gas station roses and stale drug store chocolates, to name a few.
 What we do love, though, about the holiday is (surprise, surprise) the crafts.
-With cute heart motifs and sweet color combinations, Valentine's Day crafts are probably second to only Easter crafts in terms of adorable-ness.
+With cute heart motifs and sweet color combinations, Valentine's Day crafts are probably second only to Easter crafts in terms of adorableness.
 And since you have to give a gift or two anyway, why not send your love with one of these charming projects?

 Felt Heart Wreath

 Here's another great gift we'd like to keep for ourselves: a wreath of roses in a spectrum of vibrant hues.
 Instead of the real blooms, which involve a floral arranging skill set we don't have, these roses are created from scraps of felt.
 This tutorial uses wool sweaters that you can find at your thrift store, tossed in the dryer until they're thick and felted.
 Cut them up and start constructing these rosebuds!